rayleeafar/tools/README.md

     also,you can change it to run any other scpript like nodejs lua etc

 * backdoor.sh
     reverse a ssh tunnel via a server,control your office PC anywhere in the world!!

+* kill_by_name.sh
+    One line command to kill a process by it's name!!
+    [Only test on ubuntu]